syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Axis label customization

-The default appearance of the axis label can also be customized using the [AxisLabelStyle]() property.
+The default appearance of the axis label can also be customized using the [AxisLabelStyle]() property.The [ChartLabelStyle]() property allows you to customize the axis labels by changing the font family, font size, font attributes, and text color.
 The following styles are used to customize the axis label:

-The [ChartLabelStyle]() property allows you to customize the axis labels by changing the font family, font size, font attributes, and text color.
-It is the default style for the [AxisLabelStyle]() property.
-The following properties can be used to customize the axis label:

-* [TextColor]() - Gets or sets the color for the text of the label.
+* [TextColor]() - Gets or sets the text color of the label.
 * [Background]() - Gets or sets the background color of the labels.
 * [Margin]() - Gets or sets the margin of the label to customize the appearance of label.
-* [FontFamily]() -Gets or sets the font family name for the label.
+* [FontFamily]() - Gets or sets the font family name for the label.
 * [FontAttributes]() - Gets or sets the font style for the label.
 * [FontSize]() - Gets or sets the font size for the label.

 ## Adding arrow to vertical and horizontal line annotations